 A deadly weapon under Pennsylvania’s laws is any firearm or any device designed to be a weapon and capable of producing death or serious bodily injury, or any other device that is likely to cause death or serious bodily injury from the manner it was used.

 Misdemeanor domestic assault is a misdemeanor of the second degree and punishable by a maximum of two years in prison and/or a fine up to $5,000.

 If the simple domestic assault was against a child under 12 years old by an adult 21 years or older, the offense is a misdemeanor of the first degree, which is punishable by up to five years imprisonment and/or up to $10,000 in fines.

 Aggravated domestic assault can be a felony of the first degree and is punishable by a prison sentence up to 20 years and/or a fine not exceeding $25,000.

 If a weapon is used during aggravated domestic assault, a conviction for the offense is a felony of the second degree and is punishable by a prison sentence not more than 10 years and/or a fine up to $25,000.

-If you have been arrested and charged with domestic assault in Chester County, Pennsylvania, contact the Skinner Law Firm today for a free consultation about your alleged domestic violence offense.
+If you have been arrested and charged with domestic assault in Chester County or Delaware County, Pennsylvania, contact the Skinner Law Firm today for a free consultation about your alleged domestic violence offense.
 Michael J. Skinner is an experienced domestic violence lawyer in West Chester who will make every effort to help you find applicable defenses or mitigating factors to have your charges reduced or even dismissed.
-Contact the Skinner Law Firm at (267) 388-3476 for a consultation about your alleged domestic assault in Lancaster County, Montgomery County and Delaware County in Pennsylvania.
+Call (610) 436-1410 for a consultation about your alleged domestic assault and speak directly with an experienced attorney today.